Peugeot iOn (2010-2018) reliability & safety

 Peugeot iOn reliability & problems

-Although the iOn has been around for some time, it’s hard to get any meaningful data on how reliable it is.
-It’s never appeared in our Driver Power owner survey, for example, but there are some good omens.
+Although the iOn has been around for some time, it’s hard to get any meaningful data on how reliable it is, as so few were sold.
+It never appeared in our sister title Auto Express' Driver Power owner survey, for example, but there are some good omens.
 Just by virtue of being an electric car, there’s less to go wrong than in a conventionally powered car.

 And, almost without exception, owners online report no problems with their cars.
-However, there's a slight worry, as the Peugeot brand doesn’t have the best reputation for reliability, finishing in the bottom half of the manufacturers’ table in 2018.
+However, there's a slight worry, as the Peugeot brand doesn’t have the best reputation for reliability, finishing in the bottom half of the manufacturers’ table in the 2018 Driver Power survey.